Sawai Madhopur district: Demographics

-The District is dominant by Meena community and Gurjars are also in sizeable number. and as per the census of India 2011, Meenas population is 4.85 lakh and Gurjars are 2.15 lac, these both caste play key role in Lok Sabha election.
-In Tonk-Sawai Madhopur Lok Sabha constituency, Meena voters are 4 lakh, Muslims 2.85 lakh, Gurjars 1.75 lakh, 2.5 lakh General and 3 lakh SC.
+After reorganisation, the residual district has a population of 817,289.
+The residual district has a sex ratio of 908 females per 1000 males.
+136,406 (16.69%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes made up 173,831 (21.27%) and 175,113 (21.43%) of the population respectively.

-At the time of the 2011 Census of India, 92.13% of the population in the district spoke Hindi, 3.60% Rajasthani and 3.08% Urdu as their first language.
+At the time of the 2011 census of India, 89.30% of the population in the district spoke Hindi, 5.23% Rajasthani, 3.67% Urdu and 0.97% Dhundhari as their first language.
 The main dialect of the district is Dhundari.

 Fairs and festivals

 Ganesh Chaturthi Fair

 Ganesh Chaturthi Fair is the largest fair of Sawai Madhopur.
 It is organised on Bhadav Shukla Chaturthi at Ganesh Temple, Ranthambhore Fort.
 People of Rajasthan and outside Rajasthan visit for this fair.
 Every year 3-4 lacs devotees participates in this fair.
 This fair is organised for three days.

 Chauth Mata Fair

 Chauth Mata Temple is about 25 km from the Sawai Madhopur city in Chauth Ka Barwara town.
 This fair is organised on Magh Krishna Chaturthi.
 Lacs of people around Rajasthan and other states visit here for this Fair.